-Speech and language home practice has always been important for making optimal progress.
+Practicing speech and language skills at home in addition to therapy sessions has always been important for making optimal progress.

-This isn’t news to SLP’s.
-But events like the coronavirus pandemic, natural disasters, and subsequent school closings have shone a light on the need for quality resources that can be accessed at home.
-Not only during emergencies but for everyday home practice, school breaks, and summer too.
+This isn’t news to speech-language pathologists.
+But events like the coronavirus pandemic, natural disasters, and subsequent school closings definitely shined a light on the need for quality resources that can be accessed at home.
+Not only during emergencies, but for everyday home practice, school breaks, and summer too.

-To help out, I’ve compiled an extensive list for you of free speech and language resources you can find online.
+To help out, I’ve compiled an extensive list for you of free speech therapy activities you can find online.
 Some are online games, many are printables.
 All are no-prep to make gathering what you need easier for you.
+Here you go!

 Free articulation resources online: